Home

 • Repatriation- In worst-case scenarios involving severe illness, injury, or even death, repatriation coverage will handle the expenses of getting you, or your remains, back to your home country.

-• Travel Assistance Services- From lost passports to legal trouble, this service provides you with 24/7 assistance for a range of travel-related problems.
+• Travel Assistance Services – From lost passports to legal trouble, this service provides 24/7 assistance for a range of travel-related issues.

 • Pet Care- Some premium policies even cover pet care expenses if you’re delayed in returning home, ensuring that Fido is well looked after.

-• “Cancel for Any Reason” Coverage- This is an optional add-on that allows you more flexibility in cancelling your trip without losing out financially.
+• “Cancel for Any Reason” Coverage This is an optional add-on that provides more flexibility in cancelling your trip without incurring financial loss.

 What’s Not Covered?